WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Here is the most crucial step on what to do when constipated on the toilet.

-After you relax the puborectalis muscles and sphincter with squatting and short breaks, the stool will have a clear path towards the rectum.
+After you relax the puborectalis muscles and sphincter with squatting, the stool will have a clear path toward the rectum.

-• Slowly strain or push the rectum for 5-10 seconds.
+• Slowly push the rectum for 5-10 seconds.

 • Take a pause.